-If you are looking to sell your house fast due to Japanese Knotweed, simply enter in your details for an instant online cash offer.
+If you are looking to sell your house due to Japanese Knotweed, simply enter your details for an instant online cash offer.
 We buy any home, in any condition, even if it has failed a survey due to Japanese Knotweed.

 Japanese Knotweed or Fallopia Japonica is one of the most high-profile and damaging invasive weeds in the UK, Europe and North America.